 In fact, some of these issues can be nipped in the bud in real-time by connecting your customers directly with status updates via their own mobile device.
 Alerts on worker location, ETAs, simplified billing and on-demand booking services all make the lives of your customers easier.

 Your USP is the elixir of business growth.
 How well do you stand out from your competitors?
 Providing a top-notch service is critical, but how do you prove your service is the best?
-If you have to commit to contractual SLAs, you can build those KPIs into your field service management software and allow for hyper-accurate tracking of jobs.
+If you have to commit to contractual SLAs, you can build those KPIs into your workforce service management software and allow for hyper-accurate tracking of jobs.

-Customisable FMS features enable:
+Customisable workforce management software features enable:

 Not only will you retain more of your hard earned customers but these key points of difference can help you win new ones.